goat-community/goat-docs/docs/toolbox/accessibility_indicators/gravity.md

 :::tip Pro-tip

-The *destination_potential* is a useful way to prioritize certain opportunities over others.
-For example, let's suppose a bus stop is nearer than another, therefore receiving a higher accessibility score due to its proximity.
-However, the bus stop farther away is served by more routes, providing riders with frequent service.
-The *destination_potential* allows you to use this additional property (such as the number of routes serving a bus stop) to assign opportunities a "potential" and employ qualitative information to compute accessibility.
+*Destination potential* is a useful way to prioritize certain opportunities over others.
+For example, if there are two supermarkets and one is nearer than the other, it would typically receive a higher accessibility score due to its proximity.
+However, if the supermarket farther away is larger, you may want to give it a higher level of importance. *Destination potential* allows you to use an additional property (such as the size of supermarkets) to assign opportunities a "potential" and employ qualitative information while computing accessibility.

 :::